Every year we set out to capture the first sunset of the new year. This year was no different. The first sunset of 2018 was cool, calm, and collected.

 It was one of those, “hey, let’s go shoot the sunset” kind of days.
 Of course, there’s no better place to catch the sunset on Oahu than the west side.
 You’re guaranteed a show from any beach along Oahu’s Leeward Coast, really.
 We chose Pokai Bay, with the hope that we would get to see one of those purple and pink cotton candy sunsets.
 It wasn’t meant to be.
 No complaints, though, as the sunset was spectacular nonetheless.

-Having spent most of the first day of 2013 cleaning house, Michelle and I were itching to get out and do something.
+Having spent most of the first day of 2013 cleaning house, we were itching to get out and do something.
 We decided to try and catch the sunset from Keawaula Beach (Yokohama Bay).
 Sunset hunting would be our first adventure ouf 2013.